neurobiol/proposal/README.md

 This control keeps the fitted transition probabilities but removes quantum overlap.
 It must recover the classical predictive memory.

-### 8.2 Matched-memory or matched-rank comparison
+### 8.2 Matched-memory approximation comparison

-Low-dimensional classical and quantum approximations will be compared under the same supported memory size.
-Rank means the number of independent directions needed to represent a state mixture.
-This analysis is secondary because equal rank does not guarantee equal model flexibility.
+The secondary approximation analysis will compare classical and quantum models at the same predictive-memory budget, measured by their respective entropy costs rather than by equal rank or equal parameter count.
+For each memory budget, model settings will be selected using training participants only and predictive performance will be evaluated on held-out participants.
+Rank and parameter count will be reported descriptively, but neither will be treated as equivalent to predictive memory.

 ### 8.3 Label permutation